Police ranks of the United Kingdom: Trainee, temporary, acting and interim ranks

 Constables who are training to become detective constables sometimes bear the title trainee investigator (T/I) or trainee detective constable (T/DC).

-The term "temporary" before a rank (e.g. temporary detective sergeant, abbreviated T/DS) denotes an officer who has been temporarily promoted to a rank (and so who does actually hold that rank, albeit on a temporary basis), whilst the term "acting" (e.g. acting inspector, abbreviated A/Insp) denotes an officer who is performing the role of a higher rank than the one actually held (sometimes informally termed "acting up").
-Temporary ranks are often used for set periods (e.g. a six-month appointment to a particular role), whereas acting ranks, although sometimes held for extended periods, are often used for a very short time (e.g. a single shift when additional supervisory officers are required, or to replace an officer on short-term leave).
+The term "temporary" before a rank (such as temporary detective sergeant, abbreviated T/DS) denotes an officer who has been temporarily promoted to a rank (and so who does actually hold that rank, albeit on a temporary basis), whilst the term "acting" (for example, acting inspector, abbreviated A/Insp) denotes an officer who is performing the role of a higher rank than the one actually held (sometimes informally termed "acting up").
+Temporary ranks are often used for set periods (for example, a six-month appointment to a particular role), whereas acting ranks, although sometimes held for extended periods, are often used for a very short time (such as a single shift when additional supervisory officers are required, or to replace an officer on short-term leave).
 There has also been use of the term "interim" before a rank for an officer that holds the rank substantively, but for a set period, such as during recruitment for a permanent office-holder.

 Under section 107 of the Police and Criminal Evidence Act 1984 (England and Wales only), sergeants and chief inspectors may be designated (by an officer of at least the rank of superintendent) to exercise the powers of an inspector or a superintendent respectively.
 Such a designation will generally accompany such an officer being given an acting rank, so for most operational purposes there is no difference between substantive, temporary and acting ranks at Inspector and above (although there may be differences as to pay, pensions and insignia).
 However, under section 36 of that act, only substantive sergeants may be appointed custody officers.